Table of Contents

 Law of supply can be explained with the help of example and diagram:-

-From the schedule & figure we can explain the law of supply.
-The schedule reveals that the rise in price of the good from Re.10 to Rs.
-20 leads to rise in the supply of the good from 100 units to 200 units respectively.
-The supply curve also depict that it has a positive slope which implies that the supply of the good rises due to the rise in its price.
+The schedule and figure explain the law of supply.
+The schedule reveals that the rise in the price of the good from Re.10 to Rs.
+20 leads to a rise in the supply of the good from 100 units to 200 units, respectively.
+The supply curve also depicts a positive slope, which implies that the supply of the good rises due to the rise in its price.

 Important facts about Law Of Supply